Big data analysis

 ArcGIS feature layer and stream layer outputs

-When a real-time or big data analytic generates a feature layer or stream layer output, there are many ways in Velocity to interact with those output layers.
-Note that these methods are not available if the analytic has not yet been run.
+When a real-time or big data analytic creates a feature layer or stream layer output, you can interact with those output layers in Velocity.
+Note that these methods are not available if the analytic has not yet run.

 Access feature layer and stream layer outputs in the analytic